jimdel/pi-cluster-config/docs/ContainerizedCloudflareTunnel.md

 # Containerized Cloudflare Tunnel Setup

-This guide explains how to run Cloudflare Tunnel as a containerized service in your Kubernetes cluster, managed by Flux GitOps.
+This guide explains how to run Cloudflare Tunnel as a containerized service.

-## Overview

-The containerized Cloudflare Tunnel setup provides several advantages over running it directly on the host:

-- **High Availability**: Kubernetes will restart the tunnel if it fails
-- **Resource Management**: CPU and memory limits/requests are defined
-- **GitOps Integration**: Managed through your existing Flux setup
-- **Observability**: Health checks and metrics endpoint
-- **Scalability**: Can be easily scaled or moved between nodes

 ## Architecture

 ```
-Internet → Cloudflare Edge → Cloudflare Tunnel Pod → Traefik Ingress → Your Apps
+Internet → Cloudflare Edge → Cloudflare Tunnel Pod → Traefik Ingress → Apps
 ```

 The tunnel runs as a Kubernetes Deployment with: